1924 Grand Prix season: 1924 Targa Florio

 The first chance for the prospective competition to meet was at the Targa Florio.
 Run across four laps the Madonie circuit from the coast to the mountains of northern Sicily.
 This year the associated Coppa Florio was merged in the same event, with entrants running an additional fifth lap of the circuit.

 The Alfa Corse works team arrived with four of their successful RLTF sports cars.
-Their regular drivers Antonio Ascari and Giuseppe Campari were joined this year by Frenchman Louis Wagner, while gentleman-driver Conte Giulio Masetti entered his own.
-They were joined by the Fiat team with supercharged 805-405 models for Pietro Bordino and Carlo Salomano, while Cesare Pastore raced a 5-litre Fiat 519.
+Their regular drivers Antonio Ascari and Giuseppe Campari were joined this year by Frenchman Louis Wagner, while gentleman-driver and 1921&22 winner Conte Giulio Masetti entered his own.
+They were joined by the Fiat team with supercharged 805-405 models for Pietro Bordino and Carlo Salomano, while Giuseppe Pastore raced a 5-litre Fiat 519.

-A strong German contingent was led by Mercedes.
-Their M72/94 models were now supercharged and raced by regular team drivers Christian Werner, Alfred Neubauer and their hero of 1914 Christian Lautenschlager.
+A strong German contingent was led by Mercedes, returning after having travelled in the previous year to the US for the 1923 Indianapolis 500 were they introduced supercharged engines.
+Their M72/94 models were now painted red to blend in with Italians, and raced by regular team drivers Christian Werner, Alfred Neubauer and their hero of the 1908 and 1914 French Grand Prix wins, Christian Lautenschlager.
 There were also teams from Steiger and AGA along with 50000 German fans who filled the hotels in Palermo.
 The Austrian Steyr company had three of their Type VI Klausen sports models for Ferdinando Minoia, Conte Gastone Brilli-Peri and Herrmann Rützler.
 The French were also represented, with teams entered by Peugeot and Ballot.
 André Boillot, Giulio Foresti and Christian d'Auvergne ran the 4-litre Peugeot 174 Sports, and Jules Goux and Jean Haimovici gave the Ballot 2LS another run.
 Along with teams from the smaller Italian manufacturers, there were an impressive 38 entries.